himmAllRight/himmAllRight-source/content/post/trying-notion.md

         This is a database that points to an already existing database, and any changes to it also occur in the original DB.
 However, the linked databases have their own saved and default views.

-- **Templates**: Templates are the second powerful tool behind an efficient notion setup.
-I can setup a template for a particular page layout that I like, and use it whenever I want to create a new one.
-For example, I have weekly and daily templates which contain all the tasks, and linked databases with views configured.
+- **Templates**: Templates are another convenient feature.
+A specific page layout can be defined as a template, which new pages can then be created from.
+For example, I have weekly templates that contain all the tasks and linked databases for that week automatically configured.
 So, when setting up a new week, I can simply create a new page from the template and fill in some information.
-    Even more, I can set the filters of my linked database, to the *template*, so that when a page is instantiated from it, the value will automatically be set to *itself*.
-(This is how I have my linked databases automatically only display the tasks linked to that week/day).

-    ^^^ Wow, too large.
-Please trim during edits... ^^^
+Done.

 - **Accessible from all my devices**:
 <a href="/img/posts/trying-notion/ios_notion.png">